Medical Reviewer

 Risks and Complications

 Kratom abuse can cause both tolerance and dependence, wherein individuals require increasingly higher doses of kratom to achieve the desired effects and may experience withdrawal symptoms when stopping.
-Kratom overdose is also a concern, particularly when consumed in high doses or in combination with other substances.
+Kratom overdose is also a concern, particularly when consumed in high doses or combination with other substances.
 Symptoms of kratom overdose may include respiratory depression, seizures, and coma.

 Kratom Addiction and Mental Health